facebook/infer/_docs/01-threadsafety.md

 ## Annotations to help Infer understand your code

+Getting started with Infer doesn't require any annotations at all--Infer will look at your usage of locks and figure out what data is not guarded consistently.
+But increasing the coverage and signal-to-noise ratio may require adding `@ThreadSafe` annotations along with some of the other annotations described below.
+Most of annotations described below can be used via the Maven Central package available [here](https://maven-repository.com/artifact/com.facebook.infer.annotation/infer-annotation/0.10.0.2).

 ### `@ThreadConfined`

-The annotations described below can be used via the Maven Central package [here](https://maven-repository.com/artifact/com.facebook.infer.annotation/infer-annotation/0.10.0.2).

-The intuitive idea of thread-safety is that a class is impervious to concurrency issues for all concurrent contexts, even those that have not been written yet (it is future proof).
+The intuitive idea of thread-safety is that a class is impervious to concurrency issues for all concurrent contexts, even those that have not been written yet (it is future-proof).
 Infer implements this by naively assuming that any method can potentially be called on any thread.
 You may determine, however, that an object, method, or field is only ever accessed on a single thread during program execution.
 Annotating such elements with `@ThreadConfined` informs Infer of this restriction.
 Note that a thread-confined method cannot race with itself but it can still race with other methods.

 ```
 List mCache;